Dealing with a Loved One's Estate: A Step-by-Step Guide | NAFD Funeral Directory

 Whether you've been named as an executor in a will, or you're a family member navigating intestacy (where there is no will), this step-by-step guide covers everything you need to know about estate administration in England, Wales, Scotland and Northern Ireland.

 A note on NAFD funeral directors: Before estate administration even begins, the very first steps involve registering the death and making funeral arrangements.
 An NAFD-accredited funeral director can guide you through those initial formalities, often pointing families towards helpful resources for the legal steps ahead.
+If you are beginning to think about funeral costs, our funeral cost calculator can help you plan. /funeral-cost-calculator/

 Step 1: Register the Death